DanielBarnes18/IBM-Data-Science-Professional-Certificate/09. Machine Learning with Python/05. Recommender Systems/README.md

 - First, we create an 'Input User Ratings' matrix to show the user's ratings for the movies that they have already watched.
 - Then, we encode the movies through the one-hot encoding approach.
 Genre of movies are used here as a feature set.
 We use the first three movies to make this matrix, which represents the movie feature set matrix.
 - Multiplying these two matrices gives the weighted feature set for the movies, or the 'Weighted Genre matrix', which represents the interests of the user for each genre based on the movies that they have watched.
 - Now, given the Weighted Genre Matrix, the profile of the active user can be shaped.
-Essentially, the weighted genres can be aggregated and then normalised to find the user profile.
+Essentially, the weighted genres can be aggregated and then normalised (shown in the next step) to find the user profile.
 - Here, it clearly indicates that the user likes superhero movies more than other genres.
 This profile is used to figure out what movie is proper to recommend to this user.

 ##### Using the user profile to create recommendations